RoboJackets/robocup-software/doc/training2016/git.md

 # where myrelease refrences the commit you were on.
 # Use git push --tags to push your tags as well.
+# Tags give a name to A SPECIFIC COMMIT, not to a branch.
 ```